 After the horrible hotel experience I had a few weeks ago, I was a little wary about moving into our temporary flat in Chiswick, just outside central London.
 We didn’t have any idea what to expect beyond the 2 bedroom/1 bath description we’d been given.
 (The term bedroom is used loosely in London as well – sometimes they look more like closets!)
-Knowing this place was only going to be our home for the next 30 days made it less scary though.
+Knowing this place was only going to be our home for the next thirty days made it less scary though.
 If it turned out to be awful, we’d find a way to make it work for a month.

 We had nothing to be afraid of, though.
 The flat we are in is part of a new construction complex on the side of an existing building (which is still under construction, otherwise I’d have included a picture of the exterior) and it’s all just lovely.

 We are on the second floor (or the first floor if we are speaking in London terms since they call the first floor, the “ground floor”) of the building.
 When you walk into the flat, you enter into the hallway where the bedrooms and bathroom are and you’re looking directly into the open living area.
-(Keep in mind, the entire flat is only 630 sq ft, so these grainy pictures with my phone had to be taken at some very odd angles to try to fit the room into the shot!)

 Our kitchen, dining area, and living room are all open to each other which ends up making them all look a lot bigger than they actually are.
 We have a hard time fitting two cooks into our kitchen at the same time, but at least it’s a pretty one to work in.
 All of the appliances, although shrunken versions of their American counterparts, are brand new.
 The clothes washer is actually in one of the kitchen cabinets, as well as the dishwasher.
-No clothes dryer – we’re doing it the only fashioned way now!
+No clothes dryer – we’re doing it the old-fashioned way now!

 While considered part of Greater London instead of the actual city, Chiswick still has that London charm – the beautiful old buildings and churches, open green areas full of people when the weather is nice, and, of course, the classic red phone booths.